-Surrounded by swamps and beautiful natural areas, Gainesville is a birding and wildlife photographer’s dream.
-With so many good places to photograph wildlife near Gainesville, I personally have two favorite places.
-Luckily, they are right on top of each other.
+Surrounded by swamps and beautiful natural areas, Gainesville, Florida is a birding and wildlife photographer’s dream.
+Though there are so many good places to photograph wildlife near Gainesville, I personally have two favorite places.
+Luckily, they are right next to each other.
 Though, they are very different experiences.

 With uniquely diverse and wild trails, my first love is, Paynes Prairie.
-My second pick goes to the well-manicured and well-designed, Sweetwater Wetlands Park.
+With my second pick going to the well-manicured and well-designed, Sweetwater Wetlands Park.

 Let’s get straight into why these are my picks for best places to photograph wildlife near Gainesville and what you will see.

 What Kind of Wildlife Can I See at Paynes Prairie and the Sweetwater Wetlands Park?

 Time of day, season and luck all play a huge part in what you will see at these parks.
 Sweetwater Wetlands is on the north edge of Paynes Prairie, so many animals migrate between them.